-I am currently Lead Data Scientist at Thresher, where I code and maintain the underlying backend machine learning algorithm.
+Prior to Facebook, I was Lead Data Scientist at Thresher and also Assistant Professor of Computational Science at Minerva Schools at KGI.
 I am also a Visiting Fellow at the Harvard Institute for Quantitative Social Science.
-I am based full-time in the Greater Los Angeles area.
+I alternate between the Bay Area and the Greater Los Angeles area.

 My academic background is in political science and statistics, where I specialized in causal inference with experimental and observational data.
 However, I have since branched out and have worked on problems involving machine learning and natural language processing.
 I am equally fluent in both R and Python and have an affinity for good data visualization.
 One of my passions is teaching statistical methods, especially to non-technical audiences.

 If you have an opportunity that you feel may suit my expertise, please feel free to reach out.

 Over the years, I’ve created a some teaching and learning materials for myself and my students that I find to be helpful.
 If you find them helpful or would like to use them somewhere, please do let me know!